Panasonic Lumix G Vario 100-300 mm for Micro 4/3

 The model for the Olympus 75-300 is a rather odd-looking affair with two very thin rings supporting the fixed portion of the lens barrel at either end.
 This is a design compromise dictated by the lack of large fixed barrel surfaces suitable for attaching a more conventional tripod shoe.
 The Olympus 75-300 looks superficially similar to the Panasonic 100-300 in apparently having a cylindrical portion of "naked" (i.e., non-sculptured) barrel at the rear of the sculptured zoom ring, but in the Olympus lens this portion of the barrel is acctually a part of the zoom ring and must be free to rotate.
 This specialized tripod shoe does not allow the lens shade to be reversed onto the lens for storage.
 A further problem is that attaching and removing the tripod shoe requires the disassembly of the shoe with a screwdriver, which makes this operation impractical in the field (where the four small screws are easily lost).
 On the other hand, the Olympus lens shoe attaches to the lens at two widely separate points and therefore it is less likely to apply a mechanical stress to its plastic barrel.

 I have been informed by Rösch Feinmechanik that they no longer manufacture the tripod shoe for the Olympus 75-300, due to concerns about its functionality.
-Olympus recently announced their plans to produce an unspecified "super-telephoto" lens for the Micro 4/3 format, which hopefully will be of a high optical quality and will have a built-in tripod shoe.
+The subsequently introduced Olympus 300 mm f/4 Pro lens is of much better optical and mechanical quality than the Panasonic 100-300, and in an entirely different quality and price class.